 The interview is over and you can relax...?
 Not quite!
 There are some very important and often overlooked follow-up activities to complete.
 Doing so will not only allow you to demonstrate your professionalism, but will also keep you at the forefront of the employer's thoughts and therefore increase your chances of getting the job.

-Even if you're not interested in the position, such a professional courtesy can leave a positive impression of you.
+Even if you're not interested in the position, always respond to emails or phone calls professionally to leave a positive impression.
 There may be other opportunities with that company in the future, or the interviewer could become part of your professional network.
-Don't burn any bridges!
+Don't burn any bridges.
 Make sure the message on your voice mail is professional, and always answer the phone in an enthusiastic, positive tone in case an employer is calling.